OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-08.md

 ## Genesis 8:14

-By the twenty-seventh day of the second month, the earth was completely dry.
+By the twenty-seventh day of the second month, the earth was thoroughly dry.

 ## Genesis 8:15